aisingapore/kapitan-spark/README.md

 <details><summary><b>Show instructions</b></summary>

-1. Pre-installation step includes having existing Kubernetes with Nginx and Persistence Volume with RWX support.
+1. Pre-installation step for existing Kubernetes with Nginx and Persistence Volume having RWX storage class supported (Example NFS or Longhorn).

 2. Customize your components by enabling or disabling them in installer/values.yaml.